snatallia/portfolio_plotnikava_ni/index.md

 <hr/>

-## About me
+## Additional information
-Married.
-Two daughters
+Experience in not IT sphere as a business owner and teacher Married.
+Two daughters.
+Driver license B.
+Expir